Who We Are

-The CIA is separated into four basic components.
+The CIA is separated into five basic components.
 They carry out “the intelligence cycle,” the process of collecting, analyzing, and disseminating intelligence information to top US government officials.

-The National Clandestine Service (NCS) has responsibility for the clandestine collection of foreign intelligence, primarily human source intelligence (HUMINT).
+The Directorate of Operations (DO) has responsibility for the clandestine collection of foreign intelligence, primarily human source intelligence (HUMINT).

-The Directorate of Intelligence (DI) analyzes all-source intelligence and produces reports, briefings, and papers on key foreign intelligence issues.
+The Directorate of Analysis (DA) analyzes all-source intelligence and produces reports, briefings, and papers on key foreign intelligence issues.
 This information comes from a variety of sources and methods, including US personnel overseas, agent reports, satellite photography, foreign media, and sophisticated sensors.